dfelinto/blender-manual/manual/render/materials/legacy_textures/types/image_movie.rst

 Alpha
 -----

-Alpha
-   Options related to transparency.

-   Use
 Use the alpha channel information stored in the image.
 Where the alpha value in the image is less than 1.0, the object will be partially transparent and things behind it will be visible.
 Works with :ref:`image formats <files-media-image_formats>` that store transparency information.

 Calculate
    Calculate an alpha based on the RGB values of the Image.
    Black (0, 0, 0) is transparent, white (1, 1, 1) opaque.
    Enable this option if the image texture is a mask.
    Note that mask images can use shades of gray that result in semi-transparency, like ghosts, flames, and smoke/fog.

    .. list-table:: The image with various alpha and gray-scale values.

       * - .. figure:: /images/render_materials_legacy-textures_types_image-movie_alpha-use.png
                :width: 320px

                Image with *Use* alpha.
 The alpha values of the pixels are evaluated.

          - .. figure:: /images/render_materials_legacy-textures_types_image-movie_alpha-calculate.png
                :width: 320px

                Image with *Calculate* alpha only, *Use Alpha* in the *Image* panel is disabled.

 Invert
    Reverses the alpha value.
    Use this option if the mask image has white where you want it transparent and vice versa.

 Mapping